My Jingles of Joy Holiday Shadow Box will surely bring joy and delight you this holiday.

-Remove the back of your cover box and measure your holiday cardstock that you want shown on the inside.
+Remove the back of your cover box and measure the holiday cardstock that you want to be shown on the inside.
 You want it to fit correctly in the box so that you can see the design through the glass.
-I originally wanted the plaid shown in my photo, but decided on something darker so my ornament sign could show up a lot better.
-If you don't have cardstock you can forgo this part of the instruction.
+I originally wanted the plaid shown in my photo but decided on something darker, so my ornament sign could show up a lot better.
+If you don’t have cardstock, you can forgo this part of the instruction.

 Now fill the inside of your shadow box with your jingle bells.
 Remember to leave some space at the top of your frame so that you can see the ornament on the inside.

 Place the back of your shadow box back in place.
 If you’ve used the cardstock, you’ll see it in the frame like my photo below.
 If you didn’t use cardstock, you should be able to see the ornament you decided on above your jingle bells.